Cloudy-96/GhibVerse/ReadMe.md

 - sort movies alphabetically, by popularity, date, or runtime
 - click on a movie to see more information about it
+- search for specific people, locations, species, and vehicles featured in the movies and the information available about them.

 ## Work in progress